 Our Criminal Defense Lawyers in Pennsylvania Can Help with Your Charges

 Facing charges of either aggravated assault or attempted murder is very scary.
-At van der Veen, Hartshorn and Levin, our experienced Philadelphia criminal defense lawyers know this, but we also know that you have options.
+At van der Veen, Hartshorn, Levin & Lindheim, our experienced Philadelphia criminal defense lawyers know this, but we also know that you have options.
 Call us today at (215) 486-0123 or contact us online to schedule a consultation with one of our lawyers and to learn of the defense strategy that is right for your case.